AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 >[!CONTEXTUALHELP]
 >id="cja_journeycanvas_button"
 >title="Journey canvas"
 >abstract="Shows how people proceed through or fall out of a series of touchpoints.
-Use for journeys with multiple entry points and paths, or to analyze journeys created in Journey Optimizer."
+Use for journeys with multiple entry points and paths."

 <!-- markdownlint-enable MD034 -->